jberkel/android-plugin/README.markdown

 If you would like your AndroidManifest.xml file to automatically inherit versionName and versionCode from your SBT project, add the `AndroidManifestGenerator` trait to your project.
-It will look for an AndroidManifestIn.xml file, and add versionName and versionCode to that template.
+It will look for an AndroidManifest.xml file, and add versionName and versionCode to that template.

 When you want to increase your version number, just use the standard SBT